unt-libraries/untl-metadata-documentation/docs/tools/count-tool.rst

 	-	Note that creator and contributor have two options: the role (main qualifier) and the type, listed at the bottom of the list as per-type (personal name) and org-type (organizational name)

+-	Clicking on a count value will open a search for all records matching the criteria and count

 *********
 Tool Uses